Tsuyoshi Wada: 2019

-On June 5, Wada made a comeback and pitched Interleague play (NPB) against the Chunichi Dragons.
-In 2019 season, he finished the regular season with a 12 Games pitched, a 4–4 Win–loss record, a 3.90 ERA, a 45 strikeouts in 57 2/3 innings.
-On October 23, he pitched against the Yomiuri Giants as a starting pitcher in the 2019 Japan Series, and won the game for the first time in 16 years since the 2003 rookie year.
+On June 5, Wada made a comeback and pitched in Interleague play (NPB) against the Chunichi Dragons.
+He finished the 2019 regular season with a 4–4 record, 3.90 ERA, and 45 strikeouts in 57 2/3 innings.
+On October 23, he pitched against the Yomiuri Giants as a starting pitcher in the Japan Series, and won the game for the first time in 16 years since the 2003 rookie year.

 2020

 In the match against the Chiba Lotte Marines on October 27, 2020, Wada pitched as a starting pitcher and became the first winning pitcher in the League Championship in his 18-year career with no runs in 6 innings.
 The win at the age of 39 became the record for the oldest pitcher in history at NPB.
-In 2020 season, he finished the regular season with a 16 Games pitched, a 8–1 Win–loss record, a 2.94 ERA, a 75 strikeouts in 85.2 innings.
-In the 2020 Japan Series against the Yomiuri Giants, Wada pitched in Game 4 as a starting pitcher and contributed to the team's fourth consecutive Japan Series champion.
+In 2020 season, he finished the regular season with a 8–1 record, 2.94 ERA, and 75 strikeouts in 85.2 innings.
+In the Japan Series against the Yomiuri Giants, Wada pitched in Game 4 as a starting pitcher and contributed to the team's fourth consecutive Japan Series championship.